-We are excited to announce that Jamestown Family Health Clinic (JFHC) is always accepting applications for skilled Physician Assistants for full-time employment!
+We are excited to announce that Jamestown Family Health Clinic (JFHC) is always accepting applications for full-time, part-time, and on-call Physician Assistants!
 Located in the upper left of Washington State, our clinic is in the heart of Sequim and serves our local community and Jamestown Tribal Citizens.

 The Physician Assistant-Certified (PA-C) position provides comprehensive medical services to all patients regardless of age or sex, on a continuing basis.
 PA-C services will include chronic disease management, diagnosis and treatment of acute illness and injury, preventive medicine, and related patient education and counseling.
 Our top candidate will bring three (3) years of experience as a Physician Assistant.